-The Associate of Arts degree in Accounting is primarily designed for career and technical education and workforce training and development.
+The Associate of Arts degree in Accounting is primarily designed for career and technical education and workforce training/ development.
 The curriculum is not aligned with course requirements for transfer to a specific major at a four-year college or university.
-West Los Angeles College also offers an Associate Degree for Transfer in Business Administration and the Associate Degree for Transfer in Economics.
-Refer to the ADT section of this catalog for degree requirements.